7 December 2012

 Next, to Carew’s house, where the Seymours are staying.
 Jane is being smartened up by her mother and sister, and her father is trying to get her to behave more regally – all vain hopes if this scene is anything to go by.
 Cromwell is there to present her with the jewelled book, which becomes one of Mantel’s neat little props.
 Its cover is studded with rubies forming the initial A – Cromwell is mortified that Henry hadn’t warned him first – and the outline of K is still visible beneath.
 A verse inside suggests that the love of a good woman is worth more than rubies.
 Not necessarily, Cromwell thinks: this third-hand book is typical of Henry’s penny-pinching habits.
 After this, Carew tries to speed up the Princess Mary’s reintegration into court life, which Cromwell promises to do, and to arrest Wyatt, which he has no intention of doing.

-The interrogations we get instead are of the men who in Cromwell’s sights.
+The interrogations we get instead are of the men who really are in Cromwell’s sights.
 He’s in his element, and it isn’t pretty.
 Norris, Brereton, George Boleyn….
 These are all men whose names have come up in the highly suspect allegations we’ve heard, but to him they are convenient: ‘guilty, but not necessarily guilty as charged’.
 It becomes clear what he means as he subjects them all to the kind of grilling that none of them had been expecting.
 Norris’s comments on his methods are so astute that Cromwell is momentarily impressed, but it doesn’t help him.
 Norris, like the others, had been a participant in the triumphalist degradation of Wolsey’s memory after his death, a mocking pantomime in which they, disguised as devils, had dragged a grotesque caricature of Wolsey down to hell.
-Each held a paw of the beast that Wolsey had become, and as each interrogation ends he ticks off the part each one played: Henry Norris, left forepaw; William Brereton, right forepaw, and so on.
+Each held a paw of the beast that Wolsey had become, and as each interrogation ends Cromwell ticks off the part each one played: Henry Norris, left forepaw; William Brereton, right forepaw, and so on.

 Cromwell’s interrogation technique is good cop, but one with a violent alter-ego who sometimes interrupts with a shocking threat.
 With Norris it’s the suggestion of how he might ‘sing Green Grows the Holly’ if Cromwell decided to gouge out his eyes with his thumbs; with Boleyn it’s stark reminders of the painful and humiliating death faced by a traitor.
 And, with less than a quarter of the book yet to go, we realise we don’t know this man at all.
 There’s the ugliness of his vengeful pursuit of the men he saw crowing over Wolsey’s death – and, after upbraiding them for scrambling after the lands and offices of anyone out of favour, we are there as he calculates what he will do with their property.
 Rafe can have one of Brereton’s houses so that his wife will have her own place when he’s abroad on the king’s business….
 And he’s been mercilessly sarcastic about Brereton’s proud boast that in the Welsh borders he is a law unto himself.
 As I’ve said before, who does that remind you of?